 Let’s talk about time management tips and how to set priorities.
 How I set up my day, how I get so much stuff done, how I stay on track and focused, and how I decide which things to fit in and which things to cut.

-Lately so many of you have been asking for advice on time management.
+Lately so many of you have been asking for time management tips.

 I’m certainly not an expert, but I thrive on routine and manage to get a lot of things done in a day, so I wanted to share some of my best tips for managing your time so you can get a lot of things done without burning yourself out.

-My number one piece of advice is to find a routine that works for you and stick with it.
+My number one time management tip is to find a routine that works for you and stick with it.

 This is truly the only way I get so many things done and don’t lose my mind.